dimforge/nphysics.org/docs/index.md

     <big>**Contact models**</big>
     <span class="home_dummy_link">&nbsp;<i class="fa fa-external-link" aria-hidden="true"></i></span>
     <br>
-    Choose the appropriate contact model to achieve the desired level of accuracy and performances.
+    Choose the appropriate contact model to achieve the desired level of accuracy and performance.
-    Are included the Signorini and an approximate Signorini-Coulomb contact models.
+    Included are the Signorini and an approximate Signorini-Coulomb contact models.
     </div>
     </a>
     </td>